mm21/glyphsynth/README.md

             )
 ```

-The fully-qualified class name of `VariantFactory` can be passed as an argument to `glyphsynth-export`.
+The fully-qualified class name of `AMTVariantFactory` can be passed as an argument to `glyphsynth-export`.
 This will result in a folder structure containing each variant individually, as well as the variant matrix and each individual row/column.